 I got to hike Volcan Aqua in Guatemala.
 And I got to work in a bilingual school where I met amazing students and faculty

 I get to live in beautiful Kentucky now where I can ride my bike around beautiful horse farms.
-And I got to attend the University of Kentucky, which has one of the best basketball teams in the U.S. I also get to work at Georgetown College, which has been ranked the best college in Kentucky for job prospects.
+And I got to attend the University of Kentucky and then work at Georgetown College.

 When I tell myself this story, I get really excited.
 In fact, I felt awesome writing it just now.